Join an HSTA committee or workgroup to push for statewide change

 Please note that to the greatest extent possible, President Tui will make nominations with a focus on, but not limited to:

-Use the form below to indicate your interest in a specific workgroup or committee by Sunday, Sept.
-17. If you would like to be considered for more than one group, please submit a separate form for each group.
+Use the form below to indicate your interest in a specific workgroup or committee.
+If you’d like to be considered for more than one group, please submit a separate form for each group.